Growth Strategy, Built to Work

 I’m Emily.

-In executive leadership roles at The Michael J. Fox Foundation and Partnership to End Addiction, I grew annual revenue year over year and led high-impact fundraising and public service initiatives with partners including Nike, The Lumineers, Michael J. Fox, Paramount, Meta, Google and Elizabeth Vargas.
+In executive roles at The Michael J. Fox Foundation and Partnership to End Addiction, I grew annual revenue year over year and led high-impact fundraising and public service initiatives with partners including Nike, The Lumineers, Michael J. Fox, Paramount, Meta, Google and Elizabeth Vargas.

 Earlier in my career, I spent a decade at The New York Times, Thomson Reuters, Ziff Davis and Time Warner, developing deep expertise in audience growth, marketing infrastructure, content strategy and digital revenue models.